cortelldavis/Cortex_Java/README.md

 dragonfall
 ==========
-A JRPG Style video game written in Java.
+A JRPG Style video game engine written in Java.